Ok, that’s it – you can't do it anymore. You’re done.

 But don’t discuss too many issues or details on your own.

-It's better to wait until you’ve hired a qualified divorce mediator to guide you through the process and issues in your no-fault divorce.
+It's better to wait until you’ve hired a qualified divorce mediator to guide you through the process and issues in your no-fault divorce case.

 "Hopefully, you’ve taken the time up front to learn about divorce mediation, the most peaceful divorce method, so you can share more about it with your spouse.